isomerpages/mlaw-corp/news/speeches/_posts/2024-10-11-post-2M Speech at Opening of Fangda Singapore Office.md

 ---
-title: 2M Speech at Opening of Fangda Singapore Office
+title: Keynote Speech by Minister for Culture, Community and Youth and Second Minister for Law Mr Edwin Tong SC, at the Opening of Fangda Singapore Office
 permalink: /2m-speech-at-opening-of-fangda-singapore-office/
 date: 2024-10-11
 layout: post